 Hanna is a deconstruction of both the Kid Hero trope and if a child was ever given superhuman abilities.
 The main character gets hunted down constantly, every person she comes in contact with are threatened with death and the antagonists are all willing to kill test subjects of a childSuper Soldier project.

 Star Trek II: The Wrath of Khan.
 The subtitle of this movie could just have easily been The Deconstruction Of Kirk.
 Most of the core traits associated with Kirk and what their consequences in Real Life would probably be are examined and pulled apart.
 The adventurer who faces a problem on a weekly basis, solves it and promptly forgets it ever happened is suddenly brought face to face with one of those problems from a decade and a half before, and discovers the consequences of his thoughtlessness can be measured by the body count.
-The suave lady-killer with a girl in every port discovers that one of his conquests (and it's implied that it's the only one he ever truly loved) has resulted in a son he's never known and who hates him.
+The suave lady-killer with a girl in every port discovers that one of his conquests (and it's implied that it's the only one he ever truly loved) has resulted in a son he either never knew he had or knew but never spent any real time with and who hates him.
 His tendency to play fast and loose with the rules leads to his ship being crippled and a score of dead cadets, all of which could and should have been avoided by simply raising the shields, and his trait of finding novel solutions to intractable problems ends the life of his best friend and trusted right hand.
 It also shows what happens when you take the dashing, devil-may-care heroic adventurer, let him get old and put him in a desk job: a full-blown mid-life crisis.

 Madame Bovary is a fierce deconstruction of romance novels.
 The titular character reads romance novels all the time, and comes to expect to live her own life that way, except her attitudes and behaviors destroy her life.
 She's a Stepford Smiler who constantly buys things to try and alleviate her own loneliness (it doesn't work), leaves her husband for another man who she expects will sweep her off her feet (he doesn't), and when she finally commits suicide, she expects arsenic to be a Perfect Poison that lets her die romantically (she spends several days in agonizing pain before she croaks).